robric/wiki-contrail-controller/QoS.md

 Additionally QOS config can be applied to a virtual-network, interface or network-policy.

+#Queueing

+From 3.2 release onwards, vRouter will provide the infrastructure to make use of the queues supplied by the network interface, also called hardware queueing.
+NICs that implement hardware queueing also come with their own set of scheduling algorithms associated with the queues.
+While the implementation will work with most of the NICs, Intel based 10G NIC (also called 'Niantic') is what was used for internal testing.

 #Release
 1. QOS config and forwarding class will be implemented as part of 3.1
 2. Queueing will be implemented as part 3.2